What is ePacket? a deep dive into everything ePacket and shipping

 Not only do customers demand choice and convenience when ordering, they’re also looking for convenient delivery options.
 83% of consumers wanted guaranteed delivery dates as early as 2015, and that’s much higher today.
 It’s not just about being able to feel control over delivery though.
 It’s knowing the order will be there when it is needed, rather than taking a chance.

-Customers are also concerned about issues such as theft if packages are left in ‘safe places’,orwith neighbours.
+Customers are also concerned about issues such as theft if packages are left in ‘safe places’,or with neighbours.
 That’s why Amazon Lockers, and other click-and-collect services are growing in popularity.
-Customers know their order is secure, and that they can collect their parcel at a time that is convenient to them.
-Many Amazon lockers are in convenience stores, that are open 7-11.
-Lockers and click-and-collect services can also provide faster and more efficient delivery too, with less stops required by the courier.
+Customers know their order is secure, and that they can collect their parcel at a time that is convenient to them – and there are no risks that someone will accidentally open it, which is ideal for surprise birthday gifts, or orders that require a bit more discretion.
+Many Amazon lockers are in convenience stores, that are open 7-11, and lockers and click-and-collect services can also provide faster and more efficient delivery too, with less stops required by the courier.

 Free shipping is at the forefront

 With Amazon Prime raising the bar, customers now look for free shipping elsewhere too.
 Whatever you sell, if you can offer free shipping as standard, you’re likely to make more sales.
 That said, it’s important to note that customers like choice.
 If you can’t make next-day shipping free, make a range of shipping options available.
 Every customer is different, and so is the reason they want the item.
 If they’re ordering a Christmas present in October, they might be happy to wait 5 days for free shipping.
 If it’s a last-minute birthday present for tomorrow, they might be happy to pay £5.99 for next day shipping.